Enrollment Change, Withdrawal, or Leave of Absence

 Federal Aid Recipients

-If a student wishes to withdraw or take a leave of absence from a term, he/she must contact the Law School Dean of Students Office to complete the appropriate forms.
+If a student wishes to withdraw or take a leave of absence from a term, the student must contact the Law School Dean of Students Office to complete the appropriate forms.
 The effective date of the withdrawal is defined as:

 This process also applies to students who drop all of their classes for the semester.